FredKSchott/fflip/README.md

 If you have cookies enabled, you can visit ``/fflip/:name/:action`` to manually override a feature to always return true/false for your own session.
 Just replace ':name' with the Feature name and ':action' with 1 to enable, 0 to disable, or -1 to reset (remove the cookie override).
 This override is stored in the user's cookie.

 ####req.fflip
-A __fflip__ object is attached to the request, and includes the following funciontality:
+A __fflip__ object is attached to the request, and includes the following functionality:
 ```
 req.fflip = {
-  flags: Any override flags set by the fflip cookie
-  features: A user's fflip features object.
-Empty until setForUser() is called.
-  setForUser(user): Given a user, attaches the features object to the request (at req.fflip.features)
+  setForUser(user): Given a user, attaches the features object to the request (at req.fflip.features).
+Make sure you do this before calling has()!
-  has(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist, or null if setForUser() has't been called
+  has(featureName): Given a feature name, returns the feature boolean, undefined if feature doesn't exist.
+Throws an error if setForUser() hasn't been called
 }
 ```